24-hour hotline : 23 922 922

 Issuance of Pre-Classification Result

 10. In general, TID takes 2 clear working days to process a Pre-Classification application.
 For both paper and electronic applications, paper Pre-Classification Results are issued.
-Applicants can get back the Pre-Classification Result by presenting the receipt at the Customer Service Counter of Strategic Trade Controls Branch at Room 1619 16/F, Trade and Industry Tower, 3 Concorde Road, Kowloon City, Hong Kong.
+Applicants can get back the Pre-Classification Result by presenting the receipt at the Integrated Customer Service Centre at Room 1324, 13/F, Trade and Industry Tower, 3 Concorde Road, Kowloon City, Hong Kong.
 To ensure the Pre-Classification Results are ready for collection, applicants are advised to check at the SC Website the processing status of their applications in advance.
 While there is no limit on the number of products or Pre-Classification Applications a trader may submit at a time, bulk requests covering a large number of products will need longer time to process.
 In such cases, the applicants will be informed separately of the time required for the pre-classification.

 11. Samples of the Pre-Classification Result are at :